-- The aisle widths advised in the previous St Helens guidance have been retained and should be provided where possible.
-Recent guidance (Car Park Design IstructE 2023) does allow minor reductions in width for wider bay widths however the narrower aisle widths (<4m) do not take into account the need to provide a 1.2m wide pedestrian walkway within the drive aisle; the minimum aisle width should ideally be 4m.162 - There should be no solid boundaries adjacent to the bays, additional width should be considered if this is not possible. - Swept Path Analysis should be provided to ensure that there is sufficient space to manoeuvre.
+The aisle widths advised in the previous St Helens guidance have been retained and should be provided where possible.
+Recent guidance (Car Park Design IstructE 2023) does allow minor reductions in width for wider bay widths however the narrower aisle widths (<4m) do not take into account the need to provide

+There should be no solid boundaries adjacent to the bays, additional width should be considered if this is not possible.

+Swept Path Analysis should be provided to ensure that there is sufficient space to manoeuvre.

-Table 37 Residential driveways and garages
+Table 38: Residential driveways and garages